matijs/probablerobot.net/content/post/css-and-the-hidden-attribute.md

 }
 {{< /highlight >}}

+The user agent stylesheet would apply `display: none` to the `<div>` but this is overridden by setting `display: flex` in the CSS.

-How do we get around this issue?
+How do we deal with this?
 There are a few possible solutions.

 ## Use `!important`

-The easiest solution is probably to use good ol' `!important`.
+The easiest solution is probably to use good old `!important`.

 {{< highlight CSS "linenos=inline" >}}
 [hidden] {